GeekChicGoddess/react-meetup/README.md

 This is where React becomes very useful.
 React lets us define a component as a reusable piece of UI - what it looks like and how it functions - *once*.
 We can then use it anywhere in our app by calling it like we would a native HTML element, like a ```<div>``` or a ```<p>``` tag.

 Let's take an example to show you what I mean.
-Open up the ```src``` folder of our project and create a new file named ```Person.js```.
+Open up the ```src``` folder of our project and create a new file named ```Person.jsx```.
 (React style is to start component names with upper-case letters.)
 Start it with the following lines:

 ```
 import React, { Component } from 'react';